 “The dentinal tubules are very small and the bacteria reside deep in the tissue.
 Current techniques are not efficient enough.
 They can't go all the way into the teeth and kill the bacteria, "he says Shanmukh Srinivas, researcher and co-author of the study published in Advanced Healthcare Materials (I'll put it here).

 By changing the frequency of the magnetic field, the researchers were able to make the nanobots move at will.
-They made them go deep inside the dentinal tubules, and even exit at the end of the work (it was not obvious, says Srinivas).
+They let them go deep inside the dentinal tubules, and even exit at the end of the work (it was not taken for granted, says Srinivas).

 “Basically, the team was able to manipulate the magnetic field.
 And with that, it made the nanobots' surface generate heat, which can kill nearby bacteria.
 No other technology on the market can do that right now, "he echoes Debayan Dasgupta, another author of the research.